Bryce-MW/WikidataExplorer/README.md

 structure which makes it much easier to determine how to best utilize the data.

 I have been fascinated with *Wikidata* for a long time.
-I thought it was incredibly interesting how concepts, properties, lexemes, and other data-types are related to each-other.
+It is incredibly interesting how concepts, properties, lexemes, and other data-types are related to each-other.
 I keep a list of ideas for coding projects on my phone so that I always have once when I need it.
 Many of the